JMAC Engine Shop

 Every engine is given a test run on my test stand for approximately 2 hours to insure it runs properly, builds adequate oil pressure and water temperature.
 Then I retorque the head and readjust the valves so that when you receive your engine, you too can have confidence your car will take you where you want to go.

 • Rebuilding costs.
 These can vary greatly with the engine and the extent of the rebuild.
-Costs can range from $3200 to $3800 depending mostly on the condition of your engine.
+Costs can range from $3800 and higher depending mostly on the condition of your engine.
 I will rebuild it, test it, then ship it back to you.

 JMAC ENGINE REBUILDING PROCESS